latoyadsimon/LS--FinalCapstoneRestReservation/README.md

+# This starter code is from our Final Capstone project of the Thinkful Bootcamp Engineering Immersion program.
+This project was designed to simulate creating an app following RESTful API standards.

 # Capstone: Restaurant Reservation System

 > You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.